Strophox/tetro-tui/README.md

 >
 > The fundamental problem lies in how terminals usually send signals.
 > - Since most only send "key pressed" but not "key released again", this makes it impossible to implement mechanics such as: "If `[←]` is pressed, move left with a certain speed *until key is released again*."
+>   * Note that some terminals e.g. on Windows *do* send key-release signals, without this being auto-detected:
+> Use the 'Override' in *Advanced Settings* for such cases.
 > - Modifiers like `Ctrl` and `Shift` can only modify 'actual' text signals and aren't sent by themselves.
-> These issues precisely are fixed with 'enhanced keyboard events' / ['progressive enhancement'](<https://sw.kovidgoyal.net/kitty/keyboard-protocol/#progressive-enhancement>) / 'kitty protocol'.
 >
-> Some terminals e.g. on Windows *do* send key-release signals, without this being auto-detected:
-> Use the 'Override' in *Advanced Settings* in this case.
+> Precisely these issues are fixed with 'enhanced keyboard events' / ['progressive enhancement'](<https://sw.kovidgoyal.net/kitty/keyboard-protocol/#progressive-enhancement>) / 'kitty protocol'.
 >
 > </details>